According to the Centers for Disease Control and Prevention (CDC), smoking is the number one cause of preventable deaths

 Not only do cigarettes contain more than 60 harmful cancer-causing chemicals, but smoking is the root cause of over 70% of lung cancer deaths (2).
 The more time that passes since your last smoke, the lower your risk for cancer becomes.

 Quitting smoking reduces your risk of bladder, cervical, esophagus, lung, mouth, and pancreatic cancer.
-Twenty years following your last cigarette will have your risk for lung cancer that will be the same for someone who has never smoked.
+Twenty years following your last cigarette will have your risk for lung cancer, which will be the same for someone who has never smoked.

 8. Your sense of smell improves

 Smoking doesn’t just affect your heart and lungs, but it also compromises your sense of smell and taste.

-Smoking damages the nerve endings in both your nose, mouth, and tobacco and can also affect your taste buds.
+Smoking damages the nerve endings in both your nose, mouth, and tobacco and can also impact your taste buds.
 This then dulls your taste and smell.
 However, within two days after kicking the habit, the nerve endings will begin to heal, and you’ll notice that your senses of taste and smell have become sharper.

 While it is important to quit smoking, the addictive properties of nicotine may result in one experiencing withdrawal symptoms.